 Styx Albums Ranked Worst to Best

-Seeing how they've dominated airwaves and concert arenas over the past three decades, it’s easy to forget that Bon Jovi faced odds as steep as any lottery when they released their self-titled debut album.
+It’s easy to forget that this band faced odds as steep as any lottery when they released their self-titled debut.

 Most stints in rehab take place secretly, or at the very least privately.
-Then there was Eric Clapton’s Rainbow Concert.
+Then there was this show.

 37 Years Ago: Judas Priest Release Their Fifth Album … With Two Different Names

 In 1978, Judas Priest released their fifth album as 'Hell Bent for Leather' or 'Killing Machine,' depending on where you lived.